amolsangar/cloud-functions-eviction-policy-simulator/README.md

 # cloud-functions-eviction-policy-simulator
 Keep-alive policies for function containers to minimize the number of cold-starts.

+Trace samples are from the Azure Cloud.
+These traces represent when and which function gets invoked.

+All keep-alive policies are **online**.
+That is, the eviction decision is based only on the current and past function invocations.

-Simulator copied from https://github.iu.edu/alfuerst/faas-cloud-comp as part of ENGR-E 516 Engineering Cloud Computing course.
+Simulator provided by https://github.iu.edu/alfuerst/faas-cloud-comp as part of ENGR-E 516 Engineering Cloud Computing course.

 ### Keep-alive algorithms implemented